ZupitDevs/Guidelines/GIT.md

 ### Do's

 - Use rebasing when pulling
-      Command line --> `git pull --rebase`
+  * Command line: `git pull --rebase`

-      GitKraken         --> Select the "Pull" menu and then select "Pull (rebase)"
+  * GitKraken: Select the "Pull" menu and then select "Pull (rebase)"

 - Use clear and exhaustive commit messages, with the story code as title